-I,KENNETH SHELDON, Board Chair (Name of the elected Officer of the Agency; cannot be , do hereby certify that: I am a duly elected Officer ofWAYPOINT(Agency Nan ne) 2.
-The following are true copies of two resolutions duly adopte d at a meeting of the Board of Directors of the Agency duly held on12/4/18: (Date) RESOLVED: That this corporation enters into a contract with a Department of Health and Human Services. he State of New Hampshire, acting through its RESOLVED: That thePRESIDENT AND CEO(Title of Contract Sign natory) is hereby authorized on behalf of this Agency to enter into the execute any and all documents, agreements and other instrumor modifications thereto, as he/she may deem necessary, design the control of nents, and any amendments, revisions, BORJA ALVAREZ DE TOLEDO is the duly elected (Name of Contract Signatory) PRESIDENT/CEO (Name of Contract Signatory) (Title of Contract Signatory) of the Agency.
-3. The forgoing resolutions have not been amended or revoke d, and remain in full force and effect as of the 10th day ofAugust, 2021.
-Kenneth R. Shelda · - Kenneth Sheldon(Signature of the Elected Officer)
+I,KENNETH SHELDON, Board Chair , do hereby certify that (Name of the elected Officer of the Agency y; cannot be contract signatory) I am a duly elected Officer ofWAYPOI NT Agency Name), duly adopted at a meeting of the Board of Directors of the Agency duly held on12/4/18(Date) : RESOLVED : That this corporation enters into a concept of Health and Human Services. ontract with the State of New Hampshire, acting through its RESOLVED: That thePRESIDENT AND C CEOContract Signatory) is hereby authorized on behalf of this Agency to en execute any and all documents, agreements and or modifications thereto, as he/she may deem nec other instruments, and any amendments, revisions, BORJA ALVAREZ DE TOLEDO is the contract Signatory) duly electedPRESIDENT/CEO(Title of Contract Signatory) of the Agency. date of the contract/contract amendment to whic thirty (30) days from the date of this Certificate of New Hampshire will rely on this certificate as e position(s) indicated and that they have full auth ended or repealed and remains in full force and effect as of the h this certificate is attached.
+This authority remains valid for f Authority.
+I further certify that it is understood that the State of evidence that the person(s) listed above currently occupy the ority to bind the corporation.
+To the extent that there are any indicate the corporation in contracts with the State of New Hampshire, August 20, 2021 Konneth R. Shelda Date (Signature of the Elected Officer) Kenneth R. Sheldon